Select from links below to browse funding sources for Aboriginal students.

 Up to 4 scholarships available annually valued at $5,000, renewable over the 4 years provided that a minimum cumulative average of 75% is met to support indigenous students entering year 1 of any first-entry, undergraduate program directly from secondary school studies.
 Students must be Canadian citizens and demonstrate financial need.
 Apply on-line.
 Refer to the UWinAward application instructions for entering students.

 |Justice Harry S. LaForme Entrance Bursary for Aboriginal Law Students||

-One bursary will be presented to all Aboriginal students entering Law I upon the successful completion of the Native Law Program at the University of Saskatchewan.
+One bursary will be presented to all Aboriginal students entering Law I upon the successful completion of the Pre Law Summer Program at the University of Windsor.
 This bursary was established in 2007 to recognize the appointment of Justice LaForme to the Court of Appeal for Ontario.
 Justice LaForme is the first Aboriginal Person appointed to an appellate court in Canada.
 Assigned.
 No application required.

 |Windsor Law Aboriginal Scholarship||

-One scholarship will be presented to each aboriginal student upon the completion of the Program for Legal Studies for Native People at the University of Saskatchewan.
+One scholarship will be presented to each aboriginal student upon the completion of the Pre Law Summer Program at the University of Windsor.
 This scholarship is renewable for each year of study at the University of Windsor, Faculty of Law.
 This scholarship was established in 2014 by Windsor Law.
 Assigned.
 No application required.

 |Law Award for Indigenous Students||

 One award granted annually to a full-time Indigenous Law student in any year of study.
 Based on good academic standing (minimum cumulative average of 70% required).
 This award was established in memory of Joni Murphy, teacher of American Indian Narratives at Haskell Indian Nations University, Lawrence, Kansas.
 Assigned.
 Assigned.
 No application required.